enginmanap/limonEngine-docs/docs/ExtendingByAPI/CPPAPIReference.rst

 LimonTypes::Vec4 getCameraPosition()
 --------------------------------------

 Returns the camera's world position as a Vec4 (w=1).
-This comes from the active camera attachment - if a ``PlayerExtensionInterface`` overrides the camera attachment, this value may differ from :ref:`getPlayerPosition<LimonAPI-getPlayerPosition>`.
+This comes from the active player camera - if a camera rig is driving it, this value may differ from :ref:`getPlayerPosition<LimonAPI-getPlayerPosition>`.

 Parameters: